konstruktoid/python3-vagrant/README.md

 This is a test repository meant to update `python-vagrant` to Python3 and adapt to the [Black](https://github.com/psf/black) code formatter.

-This code is *not* availably on the Python Package Index.
+This code is *not* available on the Python Package Index.

 ```console
 Work In Progress